Near Dixville Notch in Coos County, New Hampshire — The American Northeast (New England)

 The first Europeans arrived only 200 years ago.
 Betsey and John Whittemore’s are among the oldest graves located in Dixville Notch.
 Their farm on the valley floor and an historic farmhouse now inside a hotel building had at one time belonged to the “Dix” family for whom “Dixville” was named.
 (Submitted on March 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 2, 2018.
-This page originally submitted on March 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 57 times since then.
+It was originally submitted on March 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 95 times since then and 12 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.